 EIH in Bioeconomy collaborates actively with the food and biotechnology research cluster (established in WP5).
-The group of researchers from RUN institutes has met app. once a month and prepared two Horizon applications together.
+The group of researchers from RUN institutes has met approx. once a month and prepared funding applications together.
 Bioeconomy is present also in Climate Change - Circular Economy & Decarbonization research cluster and meetings (led by Petra Szakonyi, SZE) have been followed.
-Backbone of the EIH in Bioeconomy consists of the existing research groups/centers/clusters etc. that work actively with the business and society in their region (Figure 2)
+Backbone of the EIH in Bioeconomy consists of the existing research groups/centers/clusters etc. that work actively with the business and society in their region (Figure 8)

-Figure 2 Research units/centers/areas/clusters involved in RUN Bioeconomy EIH
+Figure 8- Research units/centers/areas/clusters involved in RUN Bioeconomy EIH